pret/pokecrystal/docs/bugs_and_glitches.md

 **Fix:** Change both `jr z, .Happiness` to `jr nz, .Happiness`.

-## Magikarp lengths in Lake of Rage have a unit conversion error
+## Magikarp length limits have a unit conversion error

 This is a bug with `LoadEnemyMon.CheckMagikarpArea` in [engine/battle/core.asm](/engine/battle/core.asm):